xxfoundation/elixxir-xxdk-Examples/restSingleUseClient/README.md

 This mini-repository contains the example logic for running a basic REST-like single use client.
-This is provided by the xx network team as a springboard to help consumers better understand our API and how it functions.
+This is provided by the xx network team as a springboard to help consumers better understand our API and how it may be used.

 `main.go` contains the crux of the logic.
 We avoid complicating our example by avoiding the usage of CLI flags for basic variables you may change in the code.